jeinfeldt/raytracer/README.md

 So, with some time on my hands, I decided to try again with Go as my language of choice.
-The book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) takes you by the hand and illustrates the neccessary math with code examples in C++.
+The book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) takes you by the hand and illustrates the necessary math with code examples in C++.

 I am in no way a geometry guru and still was able to produce decent results , which should encourage everyone thinking about trying the book.